rafael-alcocer-caldera/spring-batch-without-xml/README.md

 ## Tests

-In Eclipse use: Run As -> Spring Boot App
+In Eclipse use:

+Run As -> Spring Boot App

+or

+Run As -> Java Application

 ## Output Log Example